 Pick Your F*cks Wisely

 Much like you have to pick your battles, in order to curse most effectively you have to allocate them carefully.
 Who well and truly deserves you ripping off the façade of womanly gentility in order to give them a proper scorching?
 The person that bumps into you on the tube?
-Unlikely, especially as on Piccadilly line we’re all squeezed in like sardines so more likely than not it was an accident.
+Nah, especially as on Piccadilly line we’re all squeezed in like sardines so more likely than not it was an accident.
 The passive aggressive co-worker who has taken the last of your semi-secret stash of biscuits?
 For the sake of office harmony and your continued employment, perhaps take a very deep breath and tell Jess that you’d appreciate if she picked up the next package of ginger nuts.
 Or curse quietly to yourself in the loo.

 If, however someone does something so outrageous you’re nearly incandescent with anger, including but not limited to cheating partners, cheating partners of best friends, misogynists, racists and people who think it’s funny to jump around the corner in a clown costume, then be my guest.
 Embrace it, be absolutely livid darling and verbally eviscerate them.